gingerhot/joker/README.md

 ## Compatibility

-* macOS and Linux supported, not Windows at present.
+* macOS and Linux supported, no Windows
 * Bash shell only

 ## Installation